The G-dynamics of the QCPB theory: Abstract

 \section{Abstract}

-In this paper, we further study the G-dynamics newly emerged in the covariant dynamics defined by the QCPB theory.
-Then we want to seek the precise formulations of the G-dynamics to calculate the practical quantum problems.
-We explicitly verify how the role of G-dynamics plays in quantum mechanics, and then we propose three new operators based on the G-dynamics: D-operator, T-operator and G-operator, we find that the non-Hermitian operators are inevitable to appear in the framework of the QCPB.
-Then the eigenvalue equation of them are discussed accordingly by using the Schr\"{o}dinger equation and geometrinetic energy operator (GEO) which leads to the Ri-operator, respectively, we obtain some useful results between two quantum situations.
-Meanwhile, we present generalized covariant wave equation based on the G-operator.
-The GEO for quantum harmonic oscillator as an application is further calculated.
+In this paper, we further study the G-dynamics newly emerged in the covariant dynamics defined by the quantum covariant Poisson bracket (QCPB) theory.
+We propose three new operators based on the G-dynamics, we find that the non-Hermitian operators are inevitable to appear in the framework of the QCPB.
+Then we seek the precise formulations of the G-dynamics to calculate the practical quantum problems, the G-dynamics of three types in terms of different Hamiltonian are discovered.
+The geometrinetic energy operator for quantum harmonic oscillator as an application is further calculated.